dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

       ```
     * For me, it was 65MiB after I scanned a few directories.
 We can't tell if this is just normal JVM memory usage
       or if we have a memory leak.
-    * Scan some more and check the memory usage again.
+    * Scan some more (or a lot more) and check the memory usage again.
     * For me, it was 117MiB.
 That's too high, there must be a memory leak!
 Check the code and plug the leak.